Invariance of plurigenera and good minimal models: Introduction

-The proof of \autoref{t-mainD} follows the same ideas as the characteristic zero case (see e.g. \cite[1.3]{HMXsurvey}), although some steps become a bit more technical due to the failure of generic smoothness.
+The proof of \autoref{t-bounded_3fold_canonical_models'} follows the same ideas as the characteristic zero case (e.g. \cite{HMX_surv}*{1.3}), although some steps become a bit more technical due to the failure of generic smoothness.
+Lastly, \autoref{c-rational_points} is a straightforward consequence of boundedness.\\

 \textbf{Acknowledgments}: I would like to thank my PhD advisor, Prof. James M\textsuperscript{c}Kernan, for his support and guidance.
 I have also greatly benefitted from discussions with Prof. Jungkai A. Chen, Fabio Bernasconi, Justin Lacini, and Liam Stigant to whom I extend my gratitude.
-The author has been supported by NSF research grants no: 1265263 and no: 1802460, by a grant from the Simons Foundation \#409187, by the National Center for Theoretical Sciences and a grant from the Ministry of Science and Technology; grant number MOST-110-2123-M-002-005.
+The author has been supported by NSF research grants no: 1265263 and no: 1802460, by a grant from the Simons Foundation \# 409187, by the National Center for Theoretical Sciences, a grant from the Ministry of Science and Technology; grant number MOST-110-2123-M-002-005, and by the Center of Mathematical Sciences and Applications.